Congolese Independence Speech: Content

 The speech begins with Lumumba addressing his speech to the Congolese people and praising independence as the culmination of the struggle of the nationalist movement, rather than the result of Belgian concessions.
 He outlines the personal suffering of the nationalists before enumerating the suffering of ordinary Congolese people under colonialism, through forced labour, systematic racial discrimination, land seizure, wealth disparity and physical maltreatment at the hand of the colonial state.

 Lumumba states that these forms of suffering would be ended by independence.
 Through its democratic institutions, Congolese self-government would deliver social justice and fair wages.
 Racial discrimination and repression would be abolished and the Congo would become "the pride of Africa" and an example to the Pan-African movement.
 Lumumba called upon other states, particularly Belgium, to support the Congo to establish mutually beneficial relations between the "two equal and independent countries".
-He also appealed to the Congolese to abandon internecine tribal factionalism.
+He also appealed to the Congolese to abandon internecine tribal conflict.

 Concluding, Lumumba appealed to all the Congolese to make sacrifices for the future of the Congo.
 Lumumba finally called for Congolese people to respect the rights of non-indigenous settlers in the country, and warned that if they breached Congolese laws they would be exiled.
 The speech finishes with the observation that "the Congo's independence is a decisive step towards the liberation of the whole African continent" and the exclamations "Long live independence and African unity!
 Long live the independent and sovereign Congo!"

 The speech was originally delivered in the French language.